Cooling and Heating as a Utility…. Reducing Energy Bills and Consumption

 The closer source and demand temperatures are the less work is required to move the heat from the low place to the high place, to the point where none is required at all because no temperature lift or work was done.

-Therefore, find out where you use heat, what form you use it in, when during the day you use it and at what temperature.
-Use this four dimensional approach and then do the same for the cooling and the waste heat from the cooling.
-Finally, overlay these maps and maybe instead of burning stuff for heat you could use your own waste or harvest a local source.
+Find out where you use heat, what form you use it in, when during the day you use it and at what temperature.
+Then do the same for the cooling.
+Next, use this four-dimensional approach to see how you can reduce your consumption demand-side in each case.
+Finally, overlay the maps and work out where instead of burning stuff for heat you could use your own waste or harvest a local source.
 It doesn’t need to be “waste heat,” it just needs to be easy to get and plentiful – a river, for example.